 A childhood photo of me at school during Halloween.
 My mother put me in a hanbok (traditional Korean attire) and told everyone I was a Korean princess for Halloween.

 My junior year school photo, aka my "twinkie" years

 I ended up spending my formative years in a predominantly white, upper middle class neighborhood.
 As a teenager, desperately wanting (and failing) to “fit in,” I got as close to whiteness as I possibly could.
 I rejected my culture, my parents’ religion and called myself a “twinkie” (yellow on the outside, white on the inside).
-I read a ton of fiction (nerd alert!), unconsciously used that to develop my understanding of dominant culture, and tried to emulate my understanding of typical teenager life (thank Buddha there was no such thing as social media at the time!).
+I read a ton, unconsciously used that to develop my understanding of dominant culture, and tried to emulate my understanding of typical teenager life.
 To cut a long story short, I was in a massive identity crisis.

 However, all this changed when I studied Asian American Studies as my undergraduate major.
 It was a total 🤯 moment and transformed my worldview.
 I finally saw my lived experiences reflected in the classroom, and it helped me understand myself and place my family history in a historical context tied to U.S. political, economic and military action in and towards East Asia.
 It was a powerful experience that forever changed my life trajectory and cemented my life’s work: to help make this world a more equitable place.

 Me at a leadership retreat right after college, wearing a shirt in remembrance of Vincent Chin

 Me questioning my life choices on top of a mountain in Colorado at sunrise, during a training for my teaching fellowship

 I was really into androgyny at the time, so I looked like this while living in a predominantly white, small town.